cs-ddjor001/Machine_Assignment_1/README.md

 | 0.75    | 0.11   |

 # Dependencies #
 The program uses the Hamcrest library for unit testing.
-Ensure it is added under [dev-dependencies] in the Cargo.toml file.